 More info coming soon.

 David Steinmann is a biospeleologist, or cave biologist, who researches cave life in search of new species.
-David received a B.A. in Physics and Biology from the University of Colorado at Boulder in 1990, and is a volunteer firefighter in Boulder County.
+David received a B.A. in Physics and Biology from the University of Colorado at Boulder in 1990 and is a volunteer firefighter in Boulder County.
 David studies caves throughout Colorado, which has the highest elevation and coldest caves in the continental United States.
 He began volunteering with the Zoology Department in 2002 and became an Associate in 2009.
-His research requires climbing, crawling, squeezing and rappelling into total darkness, where he looks for cave-adapted life forms that are often eyeless and albino.
-So far, David discovered over 100 new species and several new genera, with three new species named after him.
+His research requires climbing, crawling, squeezing, and rappelling into total darkness, where he looks for cave-adapted life forms that are often eyeless and albino.
+So far, David has discovered over 100 new species and several new genera, with three new species named after him.
 Colorado's cave invertebrates are being studied to find new and rare species, provide insight into cave fauna evolution and biodiversity, and to help protect cave life.

-David also works as a wetlands biologist and rare plant specialist, having managed over 500 wetland delineation and environmental assessment projects, including local government work, United States Forest Service contracts, ski area expansions, recreational trails, hospital complexes, highways, and public schools.
+David also works as a wetlands biologist and rare plant specialist.
+He has managed over 500 wetland delineation and environmental assessment projects, including local government work, United States Forest Service contracts, ski area expansions, recreational trails, hospital complexes, highways, and public schools.
 Several new plant species were recently identified while he was out exploring for caves.
 He is an active member of the National Speleogical Society, Society of Wetland Scientists, and Trout Unlimited.
 David is often found underground searching for new species, with his caving headlamp providing the illumination.
 He became a Department Associate in 2009 and a Research Associate in April 2012.